cppservergit/cppserver-docs/tech-overview.md

 	};
 ```

-A database I/O service will only be invoked if the security checks passed and the inputs checks also passed, otherwise there is no way the code engine will invoke them, that's the contract.
+A database I/O service will only be invoked if the security checks passed and the inputs checks also passed, otherwise, there is no way the code engine will invoke them, that's the contract.
 The inputs check includes invoking a validator function if any was defined for the service in config.json, validator functions are very similar to service functions, except that these will add a JSON with INVALID status if the validation fails, these are the generic validation functions in the current version:

 ```
 	//if the resultset is not empty then fail (jsonResp will contain something)